temporalio/documentation/docs/app-dev-context/cluster-install.md

 ---
 id: cluster-install
-title: How to quickly install a Temporal local development server
+title: How to quickly install a Temporal Cluster
-sidebar_label: Install local dev server
+sidebar_label: Install Temporal Cluster
-description: Quickly install and run a Temporal local development server in various ways.
+description: Quickly install and run a Temporal Cluster in various ways.
 ---

-When developing Temporal Applications, you can use a local development server and interact with the [Temporal Client](/concepts/what-is-a-temporal-client) APIs and [tctl](/tctl) commands.
+When developing Temporal Applications, you can use a [Temporal Cluster](/concepts/what-is-a-temporal-cluster) and interact with the [Temporal Client](/concepts/what-is-a-temporal-client) APIs and [tctl](/tctl) commands.

-You can quickly run a local Temporal development server in various ways.
+You can quickly run a [Temporal Cluster](/concepts/what-is-a-temporal-cluster) in various ways.
 The following are a few of our favorites:

 - [Temporalite](#temporalite): This distribution of Temporal runs as a single process with zero runtime dependencies.